lymanwong/bayside_assignment/README.md

 Instructions:
 1. After installation and unzipping the file, open the Terminal application.
 2. CD into the project folder.
-3. Type in "npm install" to install the dependencies.
+3. Type in "npm ci" to install the dependencies.
 4. Type in "node index" to trigger the program
 5. Enter the search parameters
       a.
 Enter the search terms in the order you like for the tool to search for it.
       b.
-If you don't have a text file to check, you can use either "./text.txt" or "./text2.txt".
+If you don't have a text file to check, you can use either "example/text.txt" or "example/text2.txt".
 I used a random sentence generator for the text.
       c.
 Type Report or Delete
          - Report will tell you where the duplicate phrase(s) lie in your text.
          - Delete will create another file ("edited.txt) in the project folder with all of the lines in the text keeping the first set of lines, but remove subsequent duplicate lines in a paragraph format.

 ---